Therapy Approaches

 This is why it is so important that you find a counsellor with whom you feel comfortable and safe.

-What you get out of therapy will be a reflection of the quality of your therapeutic relationship with your counsellor.
+What you get out of therapy will reflect the quality of your therapeutic relationship with your counsellor.

 For example: